decaporg/decap-cms/website/content/docs/beta-features.md

 ---
+group: Configuration
+weight: 200
 title: Beta Features!
-weight: 200
-group: Configuration
 ---
 We run new functionality in an open beta format from time to time.
-That means that this functionality is totally available for use, and we _think_ it might be ready for primetime, but it could break or change without notice.
+That means that this functionality is totally available for use, and we *think* it might be ready for primetime, but it could break or change without notice.

 **Use these features at your own risk.**

 ## Working with a Local Git Repository

-**_added in netlify-cms@2.10.17 / netlify-cms-app@2.11.14_**
+***added in netlify-cms@2.10.17 / netlify-cms-app@2.11.14***

 You can connect Netlify CMS to a local Git repository, instead of working with a live repo.

 1. Navigate to a local Git repository configured with the CMS.
-2. Run `npx netlify-cms-proxy-server` from the root directory of the above repository.
-3. Add the top-level property `local_backend` configuration to your `config.yml`:
+2. Add the top-level property `local_backend` configuration to your `config.yml`:

 ```yaml
 backend: